fernandotorch/throughspaceandtime/README.md

 ## Acknowledgements

 * [NASA International Space Apps Challenge organisers](https://www.spaceappschallenge.org/)
-* Everyone from the program who made this possible
+* Everyone from the program who made this possible.
+Special mentions to Valentina (Berlin Team Lead) for encouraging us and Miguel (one of the WorldWind creators) for volunteering his time and motivation to support us in the challenge.